nestjs/docs.nestjs.com/content/microservices/redis.md

 > info **Hint** The `Transport` enum is imported from the `@nestjs/microservices` package.

-Likewise, to create a client instance, we need to pass the options object which has the same properties we saw above in the `createMicroservice()` method.
+Likewise, to create a client instance, we need to pass an options object with the same properties we saw above in the `createMicroservice()` method.

 ```typescript
 ClientsModule.register([